 What VPN protocol should I use?

 OpenVPN should be your go-to protocol.
 It's the most well-rounded option, delivering a perfect balance between speed, security, and reliability.
 Most VPN providers use OpenVPN by default.

-What are 3 types of VPN tunnels?
+What are the three types of VPN tunnels?

 VPNs fall into three main categories:

 - intranet-based site-to-site

 Individual users are most likely to encounter remote-access VPNs.
 Meanwhile, big businesses often implement site-to-site VPNs for corporate purposes.

 Is TCP or UDP better for VPN?